 Flax seed is filled with a lot of nutrients. that offer a number of health benefits including reduced inflammation, improved glucose regulation and decreased blood pressure readings,

 Flax is a plant that grows about two feet tall.
-It originated thousands of years ago in the Middle East and fibers of the plant were woven into linen.
-Over time, people began to realize that the seeds from the flax plant were good for consumption.
-It was often used in loaves of bread and cereals.
+It originated thousands of years ago in the Middle East, and its fibers were woven into linen.
+Over time, people began to realize that the seeds of the flax plant were suitable for consumption.
+They were often used in loaves of bread and cereals.

 What do they taste like?

-Flax seed has a nutty flavor that can be enjoyed in a number of ways.
+Flax seed has a nutty flavor that can be enjoyed in several ways.
 It can be added to loaves of bread, smoothies, yogurts, and more.
 Flax seed can also be crushed and cold pressed to create flax seed oil.
 Over the last decade, scientists have studied flax seeds in great detail.
-Here are the top benefits that flax seeds offer and why you should incorporate them into your diet.
+Here are the top benefits of flax seeds and why you should incorporate them into your diet.

 Flax seed nutritional information